EV-Spring-2025/hw3-Achi-kyw/README.md

 ## Homework Instructions
 Please complete Part 1–2 as described in the [Google Slides](https://docs.google.com/presentation/d/13JcQC12pI8Wb9ZuaVV400HVZr9eUeZvf7gB7Le8FRV4/edit?usp=sharing).

+## How to run

+Follow the instruction of PhysGaussian, and then run the sample ficus video.

+For adjustment, just simply modify `config/ficus_config.json` to change the parameters.

+Simply run a python script to calculate PSNR by `from skimage.metrics import peak_signal_noise_ratio`.

 ## Adjustments and PSNR Change

 The baseline default values are: `n_grid=100`, `substep_dt=1e-4`, `grid_v_damping_scale=0.9999`, `softening=0.1`